nring21/nring21.github.io/about.md

 ## About Me

 Hi!
-I need to edit this more later...
+I need to edit this more later...!!!